 Eligible rent if you rent from a private landlord

 Local Housing Allowance (LHA) is used to work out Housing Benefit for tenants who rent privately.
-How much you get is usually based on:
+The LHA rate is dependant on:

 - where you live